odipar/jmanikin/README.md

 ### Immutability
 All Objects, Messages and Worlds should be preferable immutable.
 All new states are created based on old states.
-Interestingly, Manikin enables purely-functional Object Orientated Programming, without resorting to Monads.
+Manikin enables purely-functional Object Orientated Programming, without resorting to Monads.
 (Monadic programming in Java is very verbose, because Java lacks convenient flatMap syntax).

 ### Concurrent and Distributed